-- d.
+- a.
+Location, shape and spatial arrangement of all existing and proposed buildings, walls, improvements and structures. - b.
+Identification of uses on adjacent properties. - c.
+Location, shape and spatial arrangement of all parking areas and access road. - d.
 Existing and proposed utility services. - e.
 Existing and proposed elevations. - f.
 Setbacks, yard requirements and easements. - g.
 Existing and proposed wells. - h.
-All sink holes, solution holes, rock outcroppings and historical sites. - i.
-A certified tree survey overlaid directly upon the site plan, and indicating the location, referenced to structures, of all existing trees meeting the dimensions set forth in section 82-27.
-The survey shall be prepared by a licensed professional surveyor and mapper in coordination with a certified arborist to distinguish the centerline of existing tree location, within the property and adjacent right-of-way, proposed to be modified, removed, relocated, replaced, preserved at their present location, or introduced into the development from an off-site source.
-All trees shall be identified by a certified arborist to determine species, common name, DBH, canopy diameter, height and condition.
+All sink holes, solution holes, rock outcroppings and historical sites. - A certified tree survey overlaid directly upon the site plan, and indicating the location, referenced to structures, of all existing trees meeting the dimensions set forth in section 82-279.
+The survey shall be prepared by a licensed professional surveyor and mapper in coordination with a certified arborist to distinguish the centerline of existing trees location, within the property and adjacent right-of-way, proposed to be modified, removed, destroyed, relocated, replaced, preserved at their present location, or introduced into the development from an off-site source.
+All trees shall be identified by a certified arborist variety, trunk circumference and height to determine species, common name, DBH, canopy diameter, height and condition.
 Elevations and site plans of proposed structures and improvements depicting their relationship with existing trees and proposed mitigation measures are required where applicable. - j.
-Applicants of smaller projects as determined by the tree preservation agency and applicants who qualify for an owner/builder permit, as provided under section 24-49(4)(b)(ii) of the Miami-Dade County Code or Chapter 489 of the Florida Statues, may prepare their own tree survey.
+Applicants of smaller projects as determined by the tree preservation agency and applicants who qualify for an owner/builder permit, as provided under section 24-49(4)(b)(ii)10-5(a)(2) of the Miami-Dade County Code-of the county or Chapter 489 of the Florida Statues, may prepare their own tree survey.
 Groups of trees less than three feet apart, may be designated as clumps, provided that any tree with a trunk circumference of 30 or more inches must be specifically designated.
-For sites on which development or tree removal activity is to occur on less than the entirety of the site, the tree preservation agency may provide that the tree survey exclude those portions of the site which it determines will not be affected by the development activity. - (2) The tree permit may be approved where the tree preservation agency has verified that no tree removal activity is involved in a proposed development. - (3) An application to modify, move or remove a tree whose trunk is located at the property line and shared between two (2) or more properties as indicated by a survey shall require the consent of all affected property owners. - (b) Application review.
-Upon receipt of a proper application, the tree preservation agency shall review the application, which review may include a check of the site and referral of the application for recommendation to other appropriate administrative departments or agencies.
-The tree preservation agency shall render a decision on the application (assuming the application is complete upon its submission).
-Specimen trees shall be preserved whenever reasonably possible.
-Upon receipt of a tree application, the tree preservation agency shall consider the following factors in evaluating said application:
+For sites on which development or tree removal activity is to occur on less than the entirety of the site, the tree preservation agency may provide that the tree survey exclude those portions of the site which it determines will not be affected by the development activity. - (2) The tree permit may be approved Wwhere the tree preservation agency has verified that no tree removal activity is involved in a proposed development, a preliminary approval certificate shall be issued forthwith.